Understanding Patient Appointment Confirmations

 “You have an appt. with Dr. Smith tomorrow, January 25, 2021, at 8:30 a.m.
 Please reply C to confirm or call 888 858-6673 to change.”

-Although it is tempting to use convenient features such as Press 1 to Cancel or Click Here to Cancel, the word “cancel” just is not good for business.
+Although it is tempting to use convenient features such as Press 1 to Cancel or Click Here to Cancel, the word “cancel” is not good for business.
 After all, anyone can get tempted to cancel a painful or inconvenient procedure if it takes just one keypress!
-By making it easy to cancel, you are giving permission for patients to cancel at the last minute.
+By making it easy to cancel, you are permitting patients to cancel at the last minute.

 Better instructions sound like this: Press 1 to transfer to our office, or: Please call our office at (888) 888-8888 with any questions.
 It gives your office a chance to talk to the patient and make sure they reschedule.